 Hyaluronic acid (HA)

-Unlike the other acids on this list, hyaluronic acid (often listed as sodium hyaluronate) isn’t an acid at all.
-Hyaluronic acid is natural humectant- attracting and retaining moisture from the air and delivering it to the skin, thus providing it with deep hydration.
-This hydration boost results in a firmer, plumped up appearance making it perfect for those dealing with dry and dehydrated skin.
-The plumped up appearance also helps to diminish the look of fine lines and wrinkles.
+Unlike the other acids on this list, hyaluronic acid (often listed as sodium hyaluronate) isn’t acid at all.
+Hyaluronic acid is a natural humectant – attracting and retaining moisture from the air and delivering it to the skin, thus providing it with deep hydration.
+This hydration boost results in a firmer plumped-up appearance, making it perfect for those dealing with dry and dehydrated skin.
+The plumped-up appearance also helps diminish the look of fine lines and wrinkles.

 We are born with high levels of hyaluronic acid in our bodies, yet the amount decreases as we age.

 Retinol is a form of vitamin A and when applied to the skin, it is converted to retinoic acid.
 Although rich in anti-aging properties, retinol addresses other skin concerns such as sun damage, pores, and acne.
 It is suitable for most skin types but may be too harsh for those with underlying skin conditions like eczema or rosacea.

 Mandelic acid is an AHA obtained from almonds.
 Similar to lactic acid, its’ molecular structure prevents it from penetrating the skin deeply, leaving it to exfoliate on the surface of the skin- ensuring less irritation.
 It helps even out pigmentation which is why it’s commonly used in peels for ethnic skin.
 It’s perfect for those with oily and sensitive skin.